kreth/es40/README.md

 ### Important Note
 The rom test must run first.
 It will generate the decompressed firmware image.
-Currently this is only possible with the es40_idb executable because the Single-Step functionality is need and this is turned off in the es40 prg for performance reasons.
+Currently this is only possible with the es40_idb executable because the Single-Step functionality is needed and this is turned off in the es40 executable for performance reasons.

-So ALWAYS use es40_idl if you need to decompress the firmware.
+So use es40_idl if you need to decompress the firmware.

 # Original README below